25 Best Long ETFs (Bullish ETFs) in 2024

 What is an ETF?

 An exchange-traded fund, or ETF, is a basket of individual securities held under one product that tracks an index, group of stocks, commodity, etc. but is traded like a stock on a stock exchange.
 The first big point to note is that an ETF is NOT a mutual fund; ETFs prices change throughout the day just like a stock.
-You can read more about ETFs and how they work in this article.
+Read more about ETFs and how they work.

 Bottom line: Every major stock market index has an ETF representing both long and short.